 - copies of the pages in your passport which show your personal information, photograph, signature, passport number, passport issuing country, the period of the passport's validity and whether you have permission to live in countries other than your country of origin.
-If your passport is about to expire, you should renew it as you cannot obtain a permit for longer than the validity of your passport
+If your passport is about to expire, you should renew it as you cannot be granted a residence permit for a period longer than the validity of your passport

 - a certificate from the exchange organisation in Sweden stating that you have been admitted to full-time study.
 This certificate is also proof that you will receive pocket-money

 - a copy of a document showing that you are covered by fully-comprehensive health insurance that is valid in Sweden.
-The insurance must be valid for the whole period that you will stay in Sweden, and must cover the costs for emergency and other medical care, dental care and hospitalization.
-The insurance must also cover the cost of a possible return journey home because of medical reasons
+The insurance policy must be valid for the whole period of your stay in Sweden and cover the costs of emergency and other medical care, dental care as well as hospitalisation.
+It must also cover the costs of transport home on medical grounds

-- a written consent from your custodians in which they confirm that you are allowed to study in Sweden, if you are under 18 years of age, and a certificate showing who is or are your parents/custodians and how you are related
+- a written consent from your parents/custodians that you are allowed to study in Sweden if you are under 18 years of age, and a certificate showing who is or are your parents/custodians and how you are related

-- a completed questionnaire (form number 105031W_A for an first-time application or form number 105031W_B for an extension) if you apply online
+- a completed questionnaire (form number 105031W_A) if you apply online

-- a completed application form (form number 113011 for an first-time application or form number 115011 for an extension) if you submit a paper application.
+- a completed application form (form number 113011) if you submit a paper application.

 Check the requirements of Swedish embassy or consulate-general